-All the interactions between all the participating entities (5GMSd Application Provider, 5GMSd-Aware Application, 5GMSd Client, 5GMSd AF, and 5GMSd AS) described in clause A.3 of TS 26.501 [20] apply in this scenario.
-All M4d and M5d interactions happen through a PDU Session established within the provisioned network slice.
+All the interactions between all the participating entities (5GMS Application Provider, 5GMS-Aware Application, 5GMS Client, 5GMS AF, and 5GMS AS) described in clause A.3 of TS 26.501 [20] apply in this scenario.
+All M4 and M5 interactions happen through a PDU Session established within the provisioned network slice.

-5.4.1.3 Downlink media streaming with AFs deployed in two separate trusted Data Networks sharing AS in an external Data Network
+5.4.1.3 Media streaming with AFs deployed in two separate trusted Data Networks sharing AS in an external Data Network

-This collaboration scenario shown in figure 5.4.1.3-1 represents a multi-MNO distribution scenario where an external CDN (5GMSd AS) is used to deliver content to multiple UEs connected to different 5GMSd-capable PLMNs, as described in clause A.8 of TS 26.501 [20], but delivered using network slices on those PLMNs.
+This collaboration scenario shown in figure 5.4.1.3-1 represents a multi-MNO distribution scenario where an external CDN (5GMS AS) is used to deliver content to multiple UEs connected to different 5GMS-capable PLMNs, as described in clause A.8 of TS 26.501 [20], but delivered using network slices on those PLMNs.

-Figure 5.4.1.3-1: Downlink media streaming with AFs in two trusted Data Networks sharing AS in external Data Network with Network Slicing
+Figure 5.4.1.3-1: Media streaming with AFs in two trusted Data Networks sharing AS in external Data Network with Network Slicing

-The 5GMSd Application Provider may negotiate with each of the PLMNs for creation of network sliced as described in clause 4.2.2 of the present document.
+The 5GMS Application Provider may negotiate with each of the PLMNs for creation of network sliced as described in clause 4.2.2 of the present document.
 The network slice for each PLMN is provisioned by the PLMN operator as described in clause 4.3.